Learning for Life-Main

 Who organizes Clean Up Day?

-The Clean Up Day Committee is made up from volunteers from many different sponsoring organizations including; United Way of the Tanana Valley; Alaska Department of Transportation and Public Facilities, Adopt a Highway; Green Star of Interior Alaska; Midnight Sun Council, Boy Scouts of America; Greater Fairbanks Chamber of Commerce; Fairbanks North Star Borough, Central Recycling Facility; The Radio Station; Cowles Heating Services; University of Alaska, Advocacy Committee, Alaska Comedy, North Pole Community Chamber of Commerce; and Golden Heart Waste Management
+The Clean Up Day Committee is made up from volunteers from many different sponsoring organizations including; United Way of the Tanana Valley; Alaska Department of Transportation and Public Facilities, Adopt a Highway; Green Star of Interior Alaska; Midnight Sun Council, Scouting America; Greater Fairbanks Chamber of Commerce; Fairbanks North Star Borough, Central Recycling Facility; Cowles Heating Services; and Golden Heart Waste Management

 Recycling Bag Dos 002

 We are excited to offer Green Bags as an option again this year!
 Green Bags will be passed out at all 5 bag pickup locations.
-You may fill the bags with #1 and #2 plastic bottles and jugs and aluminum cans.
+You may fill the bags with #1 and #2 plastic bottles and jugs, cardboard, aluminum cans, batteries and electronics.
 You may leave the green bags along main roads with other Clean Up Day trash and the Heavy Haulers will get it where it needs to go.
 After Clean Up Day you may take your Green Bags to the Central Recycling Facility, 1855 Marika Road.
 For a full list of what the Central Recycling Facility accepts, outside of this event, please visit their website https://www.fnsb.gov/294/Central-Recycling-Facility

 Where to get Clean Up Day bags?